bkw777/dl2/ref/windows.md

 Use ```ls /dev/tty*``` to find the serial tty device after plugging in a usb-serial adapter.
 Then use ```ttyS4``` (for example) as the last argument on the dl command line.

-* The Windows user may need to be in the Administrator group, I haven't done much testing.
+* The Windows user might need to be in the Administrator group, I haven't done much testing.

 ## Example usage session - initialize a REXCPM
 Initializing a REXCPM excersizes both the bootstrap and normal file access functions.